-The project, “Biodiesel from ,” focuses on the potential to produce biodiesel from extracted from garbage.
+The project, “Biodiesel Fuel from Food Waste,” focuses on the potential to produce biodiesel from oil extracted from garbage.
 With the depletion of oil reserves, research into alternative fuels has exploded, especially in the area of renewable resources such as garbage and food waste.
 One particular resource, brown grease from food waste, has yet to realize its full potential, but thanks to the efforts of University of Cincinnati chemistry researchers, the project is finding ways to optimize this resource.

 One of the goals of the project was to determine the amount of usable oil that can be obtained from food waste.
 To do this, the researchers collected food waste—by hand— from an HCMC University of Science student canteen as well as a private residence.
 Samples of the food waste were then either sun-dried or dried in an oven—a process Nubel describes as “extremely dirty and smelly”—and then ground up and loaded into a homemade extraction thimble bag so that oils contained in the food could be extracted through a Soxhlet extraction.